pozsarzs/modshell/README.md

 in _v0.1-beta2:_
  - [ ] Support for multi-dimensional arrays;
- - [ ] graphical monitoring the change of values ​​over time (only XModShell).
+ - [ ] graphical monitoring the change of values over time (only XModShell).

 #### 1. Screenshots